senotype_editor

 Context assertions

-Context assertions allow the user to define ranges and units for an assertion. img_16.png.
-For example, the age assertion can be bounded to apply only to the range of 18 to 89 years.
+Context assertions are allow the user to define numerical ranges for an assertion. img_16.png For example, the age assertion can be bounded to apply only to the range of 18 to 89 years.

 External assertions